solox174/artemis/README.md

 ==========

 RESTful Web SErvice built on Jersey 2 and CQL3

 If you are implementing a new Service, check the artemis-example project.
-The top level pom in your project must declare artemis as it's parent.
-The only dependencies you will need to declare will be those that are unique to your project.
+The top level pom in your project must declare artemis-core as it's parent.

 Dependencies already provided:
 * Netty